qmeng222/qmeng222/README.md

 - 🌟 Feel free to explore [my portfolio](https://qmeng222.github.io/) for a comprehensive list of projects and demos.

-- 🐹 Besides coding, I enjoy gardening, meditation, and doting on my guinea pigs.
+- 🧘🏻‍♀️ Beyond coding, I enjoy hiking, gardening, and meditation.

 <!--<br/>